canonical/data-science-stack/docs/how-to/enable-gpu.rst

 Verify the NVIDIA Operator is up
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Before spinning up workloads that you need to ensure the GPU Operator has been successfully initialized.
+Before spinning up workloads, you need to ensure the GPU Operator has been successfully initialized.
 This can take around 5 minutes.

 Ensure DaemonSet is Ready